HHCO Effect? HHC-O Gummies, HHC Carts.

 Other retailers, unsurprisingly, agree.
 In a strange piece of branded content that recently ran in LA Weekly, Binoid claimed that the cannabinoid is legal…with the caveat that it “may possibly” be shipped to all 50 states.

 Other experts are more skeptical.
-A cannabinoids scientist at Creo, believes HHC could be argued that it’s subject to the Federal Analogue Act, which states that any substance analogous to a Schedule I drug—in this case, conventional THC—would itself qualify as a Schedule I drug.
-Since THC remains illegal, HHC would be illegal too.
-Stephens also believes it bears significant similarities to the synthetic drugs K2 and Spice, which mimic THC and are also classified as Schedule 1 drugs.
+A cannabinoids scientist at Creo believes HHC could be argued that it’s subject to the Federal Analogue Act, which states that any substance analogous to a Schedule I drug—in this case, conventional THC—would qualify as a Schedule I drug.
+Since THC remains illegal, HHC would be illegal, too.
+Stephens also believes it bears significant similarities to the synthetic drugs K2 and Spice, which mimic THC and are classified as Schedule 1 drugs.
 However, he admitted this is quite a stretch and extremely unlikely.

-“I don’t think hexahydrocannabinol, better know as HHC is illegal, but definitely walks the line along with others such as THC-O, Delta 8 and Delta 10,” he told one journalist.
+“I don’t think HHC is illegal, but definitely walks the line along with others such as THC-O, Delta 8, and Delta 10,” he told one journalist.

 For the moment, HHC products exist (and thrive) in the ‘grey’ legal zone between hemp (which is legal nationwide) and cannabis (which is not).
 Until HHC comes under a state-regulated system, consumers will need to weigh the risks and benefits of these compounds for themselves.

-Our current research concluded that HHC products, HHC-O gummies and other HHC-O acetate products, are in heavy demand.
-Companies like Injoy Extracts and Good CBD both say they have become a consumer favorite due to the vast array of medical benefits, and its smooth delivery when using an HHC vape.
+Our current research concluded that HHC products, HHCO gummies, and other HHC-O acetate products are in heavy demand.
+Companies like Injoy Extracts and Good CBD say they have become consumer favorites due to the vast medical benefits and its smooth delivery when using an HHC vape.